ProjectMoon/eve2/README.md

       code.
     * Define specific indexed accessors and mutator methods for EJI types.
     * More Java errors are captured and turned into Eve errors.
+    * Static methods will be picked up and added to EJI types.
+    * Significant changes in how EJI objects are created and handled.
+If an EJIType class extends EveObject, it is handled slightly differently than a POJO class.
+This is mostly internal.
 * Property collections are now a custom type since `dict` is gone, and are sealed (cannot have values added, removed, or modified).
 * `scope` blocks now isolate scope.
 They will not search for values defined